scs1cd/rapidchanges/README.md

 units.
 If you do not mind about this then you can put any numbers here.

 Outputs:

-gauss_coeffs_surface - columns: l, m, glm.
+* gauss_coeffs_surface - columns: l, m, glm.
-gauss_coeffs_time - columns: dimensionless time, dimensional time (diffusion times).
+* gauss_coeffs_time - columns: dimensionless time, dimensional time (diffusion times).

+# Paleo

+This code takes gauss_coeffs_surface and produces the magnetic elements X, Y,Z, I, D, F at Earth's surface on a regular grid.
+This code can be found in:

+/nfs/a88/earcd/CODES/PALEO_LIBS

+To compile do: make

 # Windowing